 Visit the rest room before the show; you may have trouble re-entering the theater during the show.

 - Traditional Cheer: At each Dance Celebration show, they welcome visiting schools by name.
 It’s traditional to applaud/cheer loudly when they mention the "Homeschool Associations"!

 FREE!
 Dance Celebration Master Classes

 If your child is serious about dance, they may enjoy taking a free Master Class with one of the visiting Dance Celebration Series companies.
 These are usually held just after the company's Student Discovery Series performance.
 I know of two homeschooled teens who have attended these classes – they both found it to be very inspiring, and both went on to dance professionally.
 (Actual Teen Quote: “That was the best thing I’ve ever done in my whole life.”)

 Philadelphia Shakespeare Theater

-Even though they are not until the spring, these shows sell out early in the fall, so plan ahead, especially if you have a larger group.
-These plays are consistently excellent – we’ve had a group at almost every play they’ve done for many years!
+- Even though they are not until the spring, these shows sell out early in the fall, so plan ahead, especially if you have a larger group.
+I have provided some info below, from previous years' trips, to give you an idea of what to expect.

-Read a summary of the play.
+- Read a summary of the play.
 Before you go, be sure to read a summary of the play with your kids, or you will be hopelessly lost, as they use Shakespeare's original language.
 We like Lambs' Tales From Shakespeare because they use a lot of the actual play's text.
-(Here is Romeo and Juliet.)
 The theater also develops EXCELLENT study guides, which you can find on their web site here.
 One past year's study guide included a summary of the play, background on Shakespeare and theaters of his time, questions to discuss after seeing the play, and even a short version to put on yourself!
 Even if your kids are younger, you'll find something useful in this guide.

-Duration: Typically, performances last approximately two and a half to three hours with one 15-minute intermission.
+- Duration: Typically, performances last approximately two and a half to three hours with one 15-minute intermission.
 Afterwards, there is usually an optional “talkback” question-and-answer session with the actors, who are quite knowledgable about the play and their characters, as well as acting in general.
 This is usually an excellent part of the experience, so allow time for it if you can.

-Younger kids: Please read Are your kids ready for Shakespeare? to help you decide if this event is appropriate for your younger children.
+- Younger kids: Please read Are your kids ready for Shakespeare? to help you decide if this event is appropriate for your younger children.
 This theater is quite small – it seats only about 120 people, and the actors are only a few feet away - so children will need to sit very quietly for as much as three hours.
 It is not always easy to slip out of the theater without interrupting the show, as for most seats you'd have to walk across the stage to get to the exit, plus the exits are used by the actors during the show to enter and leave the stage.

-2111 Sansom Street, Philadelphia, PA 19103.
+- Directions: 2111 Sansom Street, Philadelphia, PA 19103.
 The theater is in a church.
 They usually have a sandwich-style sign or a flag out front.
 There is a parking garage next door, and one across the street.
 I've been told there is a cheaper one down the street, but I'm not sure where.
 Parking details and directions are at the theater's web site - see "plan your visit" in the upper right corner.

 UnSkate Roller Skating --